rtanpure/rishabh-pythondemo/README.md

-# rishabh-pythondemo
+cd # rishabh-pythondemo
 this is a demo python project
-<br> Author : Rishabh Tanpure
+<br> Author : Rishabh Ramesh Tanpure